wizmo2/zidoo-player/README.md

 ZidooRC will eventually need to be released as a python library per HA requirements.

-Includes Media Browse support with favorites (althought the latter is work-in-progress - currently hard-coded into media_player)
+Includes Media Browse support with favorites (although the latter is work-in-progress - currently hard-coded into media_player)

 Dev is tested up to HA version 2021.10 and uses cover-flow.
 Release 1.1 is tested from HA versions 2021.1 up to 2021.10, and requires manual integration.